-Sails are sophisticated aerofoils assembled from precisely shaped panels of closely woven synthetic sailcloth.
+An understanding of dinghy sail rigging comes from recognizing that sails are sophisticated aerofoils assembled from precisely shaped panels of closely woven synthetic sailcloth.
 The mast and boom along with their fittings allow adjustment to the cut of the sails enabling a wide range of sail shapes to suit changing wind conditions.
 Ropes that control the sails are termed running rigging to differentiate them from standing rigging, those that support the mast.

-Understanding the different shapes required of a single sail, a comparison can be made to the shapes and sections of birds' wings.
+Therefore to understand the different shapes required of a single sail, a comparison can be made to the shapes and sections of birds' wings.
 Birds possessing high speed flight, such as swifts and hawks, have narrow, curved wings which are very thin or flat in cross-section.

 Likewise, a [ flat sail ] is required in strong winds and is achieved by tightening the boom vang (kicking strap) to tension the sail bending the top of the mast toward the stern, and the middle of the mast is bowed forward.